7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 Pricing: From $50

 As you can see from my list, the alternatives to Wireshark on macOS are vast and varied.
-There are simple tools for those who want a quick look at their WiFi performance and then hyper-advanced tools that go into the most complex network analysis.
-So, how do you make a choice:
+There are simple tools for those who want a quick look at their Wi-Fi performance and hyper-advanced tools that go into complex network analysis.
+So, how do you make a choice?

 • Define your needs — Are you looking simply for information?
 Do you need to improve your signal strength?
 Are you a developer who needs very specific tools?
 Choose an app that best meets your needs.